weso/CWR-DataApi/README.rst

 - Pypy
 - Pypy 3

-All other dependencies are indicated on requirements.txt.
+All other dependencies are indicated on the `requirements.txt`_ file.
  The included makefile can install them with the command:

 ``make requirements``

+Among them, the most important is the `Pyparsing`_ library, which is used to create the CWR file parser.

 Getting the code
 ~~~~~~~~~~~~~~~~